-My exponential business growth in the last two years at Express Writers was no accident.
+My exponential business growth in the last few years at Express Writers was no accident.

 It wasn’t magic, voodoo, or happenstance.

 Rather, our success jumped ahead because of the content marketing strategy I put in place in 2016.

 This is our #1 way of marketing and drawing in leads.

 99% of our clients come to us through the content we put out.

 The strategy behind that content didn’t come easy.
 Each and every piece of the puzzle needed to be put in place before we could truly start making content work for us.